-Both lesser and greater flamingos feed on the algae which thrive in the warm water, and their vast numbers can quite literally turn the lake pink in colour!
-The lake varies in size from five to thirty square kilometres – depending on rainfall – and is rich in birdlife – there are 400 resident species on the lake and in the surrounding park.
+The lake varies in size from five to 30 square kilometres – depending on rainfall – and is rich in birdlife; there are 400 resident species on the lake and in the surrounding national park.
 Thousands of little grebes and white-winged black terns are frequently seen, as are black-winged stilts, pelicans, cormorants, avocets, ducks and – in the European winter – many migrant waders.